hernandezb3/llama-on-uconn-hpc/README.md

 ![alt text](readme_images/goodreads_preview.png)

-The review_text variable is used for generating the input and the rating variable is used to evaluate the performance of the ratings assigned by Llama.
-The Root Mean Square Error (RMSE) estimates on average, how different the Llama ratings of the book reviews are from the ratings each person gave the book on Goodreads.
+The each row in review_text is a case that is paired with the prompt and input to the model.
+For each row, Llama will output a rating based on the input, saved to the dataframe as llama_rating.
+The rating variable is the "true" rating the reviewer posted to Goodreads with their review_text.

+We'll evaluate model performance with the Root Mean Square Error (RMSE) to estimate average difference between the "true" Goodreads rating and Llama's rating.
 ```math
 \mathop{\mathrm{RMSE}} = \sqrt{ \frac{\sum_{i=1}^{N} (Goodreads_i - Llama_i)^2}{N}  }
 ```